opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

     **Note**: Anomaly detection is available only if you are defining a per query monitor.
     {: .note}

 1. Choose a frequency to run your monitor.
 You can run it either by time intervals (minutes, hours, or days), or on a schedule.
-If you run it on a schedule such as daily, weekly, monthly, or [custom cron expression]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/cron/), then you need to also provide the timezone.
+If you run it on a schedule such as daily, weekly, monthly, or [custom cron expression]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/cron/), then you need to also provide the time zone.

 1. Add a trigger to your monitor.